nextguys/lively-next-relaunch/explanation/studio.md

  - Is always displayed when a target is selected.
  - Default allows to control the color fill of a morph.
  - In case of image morph, displays controls for the image texture.
- - In case of video morph, displays controls for the displayed video. (not yet implemented)

 ### Stroke
  - Is always displayed when a target is selected.